bitnulleins/statify-widget/trunk/readme.txt

 = Show pages and posts together =

 Yes!
 Since 1.1.4 that works.

-Just in the content type widget: select "Pages and posts".
+Just in the content type widget: select *Pages and posts*.
 He then displays the default content types "post" and "page" together.

 = Show views in pages and posts =

-This is possible with the shortcode and theme functions.
+This is possible with shortcodes.
 Specifying a prefix and suffix is ​​not mandatory:

+Properties:

+* `days` = Amount of days
+* `prefix`= Text before the view count
+* `suffix`= Text after the view count

+Shortcode:

 `[statify-count prefix ="Total" suffix ="calls." days="8"]`

-The total views of the page :
+The total view counter for the whole webpage:

 `[statify-count-sum prefix="Total" suffix="calls."]`